 2. FASS Social Support Service

 The FASS Social Support worker can:

-- Assist in liaising with court staff and security staff;
+- Help you with court staff and security staff;

-- Provide court support before, during and after court;
+- Support you before, during and after court;

 The FASS Social Support worker cannot:

 At all other times you can make an appointment with the Duty Lawyer between 9am and 5pm Monday to Friday by calling FASS on 1800 431 157